How Much Does It Cost to Mount and Balance 4 Tires?

 The vibration throughout the vehicle mixed with uneven tire wear results in an uncomfortable riding position.

-Unless you want to feel like you’re constantly being thrown around, it is vital to get your tires balanced if you desire to experience a smooth and comfortable ride.
+Unless you want to feel like you’re constantly being thrown around, getting your tires balanced is vital to experience a smooth and comfortable ride.

 Can affect the drivetrain and vehicle suspension